-It’s time to discuss one of the new features that Microsoft brings to the table with their brand new operating system.
-This one is dedicated to users that use laptops for their everyday needs.
+It’s time to discuss one of the new features that Microsoft brings to the table with their latest operating system.
+This one is dedicated to users who use laptops for their everyday needs.

-From what we’ve seen and heard so far, it seems that the Redmon-based tech company is really trying to send us far into the future, performance-wise, with Windows 11.
+From what we’ve seen and heard so far, it seems that the Redmon-based tech company is trying to send us performance-wise to the future with Windows 11.

 What is Dynamic Refresh Rate on Windows 11?

-Firstly, you should know that Dynamic Refresh Rate is different than the Variable Refresh Rate, which has been a part of Windows 10 for quite a while, a feature that focuses on gaming, to prevent screen-tearing.
+Firstly, you should know that Dynamic Refresh Rate differs from the Variable Refresh Rate, which has been a part of Windows 10 for quite a while, a feature that focuses on gaming to prevent screen-tearing.

-Some of the new generation laptops are now equipped with 120Hz displays, which make the OS feel a lot smoother while scrolling, enhance animations, and also eat up a lot of power.
+Some of the new generation laptops are now equipped with 120Hz displays, making the OS feel much smoother while scrolling, enhancing animations, and eating up a lot of power.